mschwager/cohesion/README.md

 ## Flake8 Support

-You can now lint Python files for classes with low cohesion with `flake8`!
+Cohesion supports being run by `flake8`.
 First, ensure your installation has registered `cohesion`:

 ```
 $ flake8 --version
 3.2.1 (pyflakes: 1.0.0, cohesion: 0.8.0, pycodestyle: 2.2.0, mccabe: 0.5.3) CPython 2.7.12 on Linux
 ```

-And now use `flake8` to lint your file with the extension enabled:
+And now use `flake8` to lint your file:

 ```
-$ flake8 --enable-extension=H60 example.py
+$ flake8 example.py
 example.py:1:1: H601 class has low cohesion
 ```

 ## Python Versions

-If you would like to simultaneously run `Cohesion` on Python 2 and Python 3 code then you will have to install it for both versions.
+If you would like to simultaneously run Cohesion on Python 2 and Python 3 code then you will have to install it for both versions.
 I.e.

 ```
-$ pip2 install cohesion
+$ python2 -m pip install cohesion
-$ pip3 install cohesion
+$ python3 -m pip install cohesion
 ```

 Then use the corresponding version to run the module: